Spotlight on Faculty

 Double honor for Adeyinka M. Akinsulure-SmithAdeyinka M. Akinsulure-Smith, associate professor and licensed psychologist in the Colin Powell School for Civic and Global Leadership, is a keynote speaker at the Alberta Psychiatric Association’s annual meeting in Canada, May 17-20.
 She will discuss “Trauma, Resilience and Survival: Clinical Service Provision with Forced Migrants,” 1 – 2 p.m., Friday, May 18, at the Rimrock Resort Hotel in Banff, Alberta.
 “Mental Health over the Life Span” is the conference theme.

 On April 20, Akinsulure-Smith will receive the “Outstanding Achievement Award” from the Women’s International Leadership Program of International House in Manhattan to mark its 25th anniversary.
 The honor goes to alumnae that have applied the leadership skills acquired in the WIL program, made notable and publicly recognizable progress in their field, and showed potential to continue that progress.

 Robert Alfano and students seek greater understanding of Alzheimer’s disease

 Jan.
-28 -- Professor of Physics Robert Alfano and three postdoctoral students -- Lingyan Shi, Pavel Shumyatsky and Adrián Rodríguez-Contreras – published “Terahertz spectroscopy of brain tissue from a mouse model of Alzheimer’s disease” in the Journal of Biomedical Optics.
+28 -- Professor of Physics Robert Alfano and three fellow researchers -- Lingyan Shi, Pavel Shumyatsky and Adrián Rodríguez-Contreras – published “Terahertz spectroscopy of brain tissue from a mouse model of Alzheimer’s disease” in the Journal of Biomedical Optics.
 The paper is the first instance in which molecular information on Alzheimer’s disease is obtained from THz spectroscopy.

 Jennifer Tuttle advocates for women in theatre